LeStegii/jet-server-pack/README.md

 ### Important!

 This server restarts automatically after 10 seconds.
 If you want to stop the server, type `stop` into the console and press `ctrl` and `c` during the cooldown.

+This server pack contains a modifed version of the TeamAOF [ServerStarter](https://github.com/TeamAOF/ServerStarter).